 When it comes to retirement, we believe the most important performance benchmark is an investor’s long-term goal.
 That’s why we focus on pursuing strong risk-adjusted performance over the long term and on protecting against market risk when it matters most.

-of our target-date portfolios are rated 4 or 5 stars by Morningstar
+of our lifetime target-date portfolios are rated 4 or 5 stars by Morningstar

 John Hancock Multimanager Lifetime Portfolios